jobairkhan/Peach-Pairing-Task/README.md

 1. The initial starting point of a rover is (0, 0, N)
   - 0,0 are X, Y coordinates on a grid of (5, 5)
-    a.
-Grid size is variable
+    - Grid size is **variable**
-    a.
-5 is the default size
+    - 5 is the default size
   - N is the direction it is facing (i.e. N, E, W, S)
 2. Command `L` rotate the rover to the Left
 1. Command `R` rotate the rover to Right
 1. Command `M` allows the rover to Move
+ - ‘M’ means move forward one grid point, and maintain the same heading.
+ - Assume that the square directly North from (x, y) is (x, y+1).
+ - Or if the Rover is facing west from (x, y) then M is changing to (x-1, y).
-1. The rover receives a string containing the synchronous commands e.g. RMMLM and the rover returns the finishing point after the moves e.g. 2:1:N
+5. The rover receives a string containing the synchronous commands e.g. RMMLM and the rover returns the finishing point after the moves e.g. 2:1:N
-1. The rover wraps around if it reaches the end of the Grid e.g. If the rover current location is (5,5)
+1. The rover wraps around if it reaches the end of the Grid
+   - Assume the rover current location is (9,9) facing East and the grid size is 10 after the execution it will be directly east from (0,9)

 #### EXAMPLE:
 ```